Catherine Hakim: Contradictions

 Many groups such as feminists have actively rejected the idea of erotic capital by stating that the sex positive movement highlights the rights of women in only a manner that highlights advantages and ignores contradictory research that has shown that attractive women are less likely to receive a promotion.
 Bourdieu's followers have asserted that he had developed the idea of 'body capital' long ago but refused to include it in his general capital because it was too intertwined with economic capital.
 For example, if a woman from a high socioeconomic status could buy beauty products and afford body shaping surgeries, she would be able to change her body capital.

 Sex deficit

 In 2017, Hakim was accused of misogyny after publishing an article which critics claim suggested women are to blame for sexual assault.
-The article bases its argument on a research paper published in 2015 which evaluated 30 sex surveys globally and claimed that, since the 1960s sexual revolution, women's sexual motivation and interest in the developed world has decreased, causing what Hakim calls a "male sexual deficit".
+The article bases its argument on a research paper published in 2015 which evaluated 30 sex surveys globally and claimed that, in the years since the 1960s sexual revolution, women's growing financial independence—enabled partly by contraception—has reduced their sexual motivation and availability, widening the ‘male sexual deficit’ in the developed world.
 This, it is argued, can help explain why sexual harassment, sexual violence, rape, rising demand for commercial sexual services and other behaviours are almost exclusively male.
 She has argued that the sex deficit also derives from men naturally having a higher sex drive than women.